Merauke, Papua — Indonesia: Home Sweet Home

 “Sometimes I miss how things were.
 But nothing stays the same forever”

 Lots of changes in my hometown, and the great news is “Pizza Hut” is in the town, he’s the cool kid on the block now.
-The border between Indonesia and Papua New Guinea also have some make over, and it looks good😁.
+The border between Indonesia and Papua New Guinea also have some make over, and it looks nice😁.
 Lots of modern cafe build in the city.
 But homemade food it’s still the best, Pisang molen or banana molen, fried tempe, fried tofu with vegetables filling, taste better here rather than Jakarta *no offense*.
 And more food on the list.

 But a journey has come to an end.
 I have to go back to my daily life as a worker in metrapole city, Jakarta😭.
 Can’t believe 2 weeks felt like a day.
 I still want to stay.
 I have to go back next year.